 Simple games serve as abstract representations of voting systems and other group-decision procedures.
 A stable set (or von Neumann-Morgenstern solution) of a simple game represents a “standard of behavior” that satisfies certain internal and external stability properties.
 Compound simple games are built out of component games, which are, in turn, “players” of a quotient game.
 I describe a method to construct fair (or symmetry-preserving) stable sets of compound simple games from fair stable sets of their quotient and components.
 This method is closely related to the composition theorem of Lloyd Shapley (1963) and contributes to the answer of a question that he formulated: what is the set G of simple games that have a fair stable set?
 In particular, this method shows that G includes all simple games whose factors--or quotients in their “unique factorization” of Shapley (1967)--are in G. This suggests a path to characterize the set G of all simple games that have a fair stable set.

 Different sellers often sell the same good at different prices.
-Using a stationary bargaining model, I characterize how the equilibrium price distribution of a good depends on its characteristics—that is, on the interaction between its sellers’ costs, its buyers’ values, and a network capturing various frictions associated with trading it.
-In contrast to the standard random-matching model, I allow traders to strategically choose whom to make offers to, which qualitatively changes how the network shapes prices: As in the random-matching model, the market decomposes into different submarkets, and—in the limit as bargaining frictions vanish—the law of one price holds within but not across them.
+Using a strategic bargaining model, I characterize how the equilibrium prices of a good depend on the interaction between its sellers’ costs, its buyers’ values, and a network capturing various frictions associated with trading it.
+In contrast to the standard random-matching model of bargaining in stationary markets, I allow agents to strategically choose whom to make offers to, which qualitatively changes how the network shapes prices.
+As in the random-matching model, the market decomposes into different submarkets, and—in the limit as bargaining frictions vanish—the law of one price holds within but not across them.
 But strategic choice of partners changes both how the market decomposes into different submarkets and the determinants of each submarket’s price.
-In particular, the price in each submarket does not depend on its buyer-to-seller ratio.
-Rather, it is the price that emerges from Nash bargaining between two of its members.
-Leveraging this observation, I describe an algorithm that shows how the interaction between sellers’ costs, buyers’ values, and the network determines the structure of price dispersion in stationary markets.

 Different types of agents make non-contractible investments before bargaining over both who matches to whom and the terms of trade.
 In thin markets, the holdup problem—that is, underinvestment caused by agents receiving only a fraction of the returns from their investments—is ubiquitous.
 However, we show that holdup is not a problem in markets that attract traders over time—even when only a few traders are present in the market at any point in time.
 In particular, we characterize the type-symmetric Markov perfect equilibria of a non-cooperative investment and bargaining game with sequential entry, and we show that—in every such equilibrium—all agents receive the full returns from their marginal investments in the limit as they become patient.
 Intuitively, the option to wait for future market participants creates competition—so even apparently-thin markets can be competitive.
 This provides non-cooperative foundations for the standard price-taking assumption in the literature investigating investment efficiency in competitive matching markets.